SecureStackCo/visualizing-software-supply-chain/README.md

 ### Examples

-Ruby on Rails, React, PHP, Next.js, JQuery, Golang, Javascript, Angular, Vue.js, Laravel, jsDelivr,
+Ruby on Rails, React, PHP, Next.js, JQuery, Golang, Javascript, Angular, Vue.js, Laravel, jsDelivr

 ## 4. Source Code Management/Continuous Integration

+Continuous integration (CI) is the process of automatically integrating code changes from multiple contributors into a single software project.
+This is an important DevOps best practice that enables developers to frequently merge code changes into a central repository for testing before deployment.
+Automated tools are used to check that the new code is correct before integration.

 ### What's in scope?